 Parc de la Ciutadella

-Much like New Yorks’ Central Parks, during summer this park is packed with locals and tourists alike.
-It is home to the Barcelona Zoo, a lake, large fountains, several museums and the Catalan Parliament is also located here.
+Much like New York’ Central Parks, during summer this park is packed with locals and tourists alike.
+It is home to the Barcelona Zoo, a lake, large fountains, several museums, and the Catalan Parliament is also located here.
 We didn’t make it here are the pictures we had seen from here looks lovely.

 It was at Montjuïc where the 1929 International Exhibition was held in Barcelona and where the 1992 Olympic Games was held.
 The Montjüic Castle, the Sant Jordi Palace, the Olympic Stadium, Llu’s Companys, the National Museum of Catalan Art, the Font Màgica aka the Magic Fountain are located here.
 You might enjoy visiting Catalan artist Joan Miró’s Museum full of playful and colorful works by the artist, fun for all ages!

 Where to eat and Food to try in Barcelona

 La Boqueria market has become a top tourist attraction in Barcelona over the years because of its central location on La Rambla.
-The Boqueria Market is Barcelona’s first local market, having opened in 1840 and a foodie heaven.
-It was pretty crowded with people with selfie-sticks and tour groups, we took a quick look at the tempting stall bought some fresh juice and churros and left to find somewhere else for a sit down meal on Las Rambla.
+The Boqueria Market is Barcelona’s first local market, having opened in 1840 and foodie heaven.
+It was pretty crowded with people with selfie-sticks and tour groups, we took a quick look at the tempting stall bought some fresh juice and churros and left to find somewhere else for a sit-down meal on Las Rambla.